thu-unicorn/Doctor-R1/README.md

 </p>

-> **Note:** The official code and model weights are now available!
-Please star ⭐ this repository to stay updated.
+> 🎉 **Accepted to ICLR 2026!** The official code and model weights are now available.
+Please star ⭐ this repository to stay updated with our latest releases and conference presentations.

 **Doctor-R1** is an AI doctor agent trained to conduct strategic, multi-turn patient inquiries to guide its diagnostic decision-making.
 Unlike traditional models that excel at static medical QA, Doctor-R1 is designed to master the complete, dynamic consultation process, unifying the two core skills of a human physician: communication and decision-making.